thomastay/personal-blog/content/decompressing_gzip_2.md

 0000001e: 00001100 00000010 11101111 11111011 00001010 10111111  ......
 00000030: 11000110 11001010 11101000 00100011 01110100 00100101  ...#t%
                                               ^^       ^^^^^^^^
-   (the marked bits above and all those below comprise the encoded data)
+   (the marked bits above and the rest below comprise the encoded data)
 00000036: 10010110 10111000 11111011 00001111 00101100 01111010  ....,z
 0000003c: 00001001 01100111 10000011 10010011 00101000 01110011  .g..(s
 00000042: 10000111 00010000 10010101 01000011 00010001 11101110  ...C..